 The question of “Who is a Jew?” remains a contentious and unresolved issue, relating as it does to the ‘Law of Return’ and the nature of the ‘Jewish State’ as well as to the question of whether Jewishness is necessarily connected with either the practice of Judaism or Zionism.
 See HERE for a brief overview of the diverse elements that constitute the Jewish people today.

 Others anticipate that God will Himself, by some supernatural act – most probably at the second coming of Messiah – accomplish such a conversion. i.e. without the gospel and without our assistance.
-See in this regard, our article on Zechariah 12 – they will look to Me whom they have pierced and also our exposition on Romans 9 to 11 – All Israel will be saved.
-There are several essays and studies on many controversial issues over which believers are divided, particularly in relation to the subject of Israel, Zionism and Dispensationalism.
-These can be found under CHALLENGING POPULAR CHRISTIAN ERRORS.
+See in this regard, our article on They will look to Me whom they have pierced – Zechariah 12 and also our exposition on Romans 9 to 11 – All Israel will be saved.
+There are several essays and studies on many controversial issues over which believers are divided, particularly in relation to the subject of Christian Zionism and Dispensationalism.
+There are also articles dealing with the problems of Judaizing.
+These can all be found under CHALLENGING POPULAR CHRISTIAN ERRORS.

 The section devoted to the ANCIENT FEASTS OF ISRAEL shows how they prophetically foreshadowed the redemption that would be accomplished through Messiah.
 The feasts are described as ‘signs’ and ‘appointed times’ (Ex.
 31:13; Lev.
 23:2).
 ‘Signs’ are a visible or present assurance of a future promise, while ‘appointed times’ designate specific events ordained by God in the fulfilment of His prophetic plan.
 For an overview of the feasts see the Jewish Festive Calendar.
 The Passover narrative is a microcosm of the deliverance of the whole world from the bondage of sin, the blood on the doorposts pointing to the manner in which the final redemption would be accomplished through the blood of the Lamb of God who takes away the sins of the world.
 See Passover / Pesach